Alicia Keys: 1998–2002: Breakthrough with Songs in A Minor

 Songs in A Minor, which included material that Columbia Records had rejected, was released on June 5, 2001, to critical acclaim.
 Musically, it incorporated classical piano in an R&B, soul and jazz-fused album.
 Jam! described the music as "old-school urban sounds and attitude set against a backdrop of classical piano and sweet, warm vocals".
 USA Today wrote that Keys "taps into the blues, soul, jazz and even classical music to propel haunting melodies and hard-driving funk".
 Songs in A Minor would be "lauded for its mix of traditional soul values and city-girl coolness", wrote The Guardian.
 PopMatters wrote that "Keys's Songs in A Minor is a testament to her desire (and patience) to create a project that most reflects her sensibilities as a 20-year-old woman and as a musical, cultural, and racial hybrid."

 Songs in A Minor debuted on the Billboard 200 chart at number one, selling 236,000 in its first week at retail.
-On its second week, word of mouth and exposure from television performances was so significant that record stores requested another 450,000 copies.
+In its second week, word of mouth and exposure from television performances was so significant that record stores requested another 450,000 copies.
 The album went on to sell over 6.2 million copies in the United States and 12 million internationally.
 It was certified six times Platinum by the Recording Industry Association of America.
 Songs in A Minor established Keys's popularity both inside and outside of the United States where she became the best-selling new artist and R&B artist of the year.

 The album's second single, "A Woman's Worth", was released in February 2002 and peaked at seven on the Hot 100 and number three on Billboard's Hot R&B/Hip-Hop Songs; becoming her second top ten single on both charts.
 Released in June, "How Come You Don't Call Me", Keys's cover of Prince's song, served as the album's third single, peaking at 59 on the Hot 100.
 The album's fourth single "Girlfriend" was released in the United Kingdom where it peaked at 82.
 The following year, the album was reissued as Remixed & Unplugged in A Minor, which included eight remixes and seven unplugged versions of the songs from the original.

 Songs in A Minor received six Grammy Award nominations, including Record of the Year for "Fallin'".
-At the 2002 Grammy Awards, Keys won five awards: Song of the Year, Best Female R&B Vocal Performance, and Best R&B Song for "Fallin'", Best New Artist, and Best R&B Album.
-Keys tied Lauryn Hill's record for the most Grammy wins for a female solo artist in a year.
+At the 2002 Grammy Awards, Keys won five awards: Song of the Year, Best Woman R&B Vocal Performance, and Best R&B Song for "Fallin'", Best New Artist, and Best R&B Album.
+Keys tied Lauryn Hill's record for the most Grammy wins for a woman solo artist in a year.
 That year, Keys wrote and produced the song "Impossible" for Christina Aguilera's album Stripped (2002), also providing background vocals and piano.
 During the early 2000s, Keys also made small cameos in television series Charmed and American Dreams.